Sen. Loeffler makes a guarded debut at King event

 Away from the church, Loeffler’s pronouncements on Twitter and elsewhere have been pro-President Trump and anti-impeachment.

-"I do believe this has been far too political a process and I look forward to ending it and getting back to the business of serving our country and doing the work this president has done for us," Loeffler told 11Alive News Saturday.
+"I do believe this has been far too political a process and I look forward to ending it and getting back to the business of serving our country and doing the work this president has done for us," Loeffler told 11Alive.

+RELATED: Bernice King on MLK Day: 'We are teetering on the edge of losing our collective soul'

 Loeffler is positioning against a potential election challenge from conservatives like Congressman Doug Collins – and from liberals like Rev. Raphael Warnock – who happens to be pastor at Ebenezer Baptist Church.